 You’ll notice these products have 60-80% differences in their bids from one campaign to the next.

-If your bids are set too close together, or even in an inverse order with Generic having the highest bids, this may cause Google to ignore your priority settings and serve traffic to the wrong campaign.
-Not panning for gold.
+If your bids are set too close together, or even in inverse order with Generic having the highest bids, Google may ignore your priority settings and serve traffic to the wrong campaign.
+(That’s the opposite of panning for gold.)

-You may be curious as to why I’m suggesting a shared budget if you’re juggling multiple campaigns types.
+You may be curious as to why I’m suggesting a shared budget if you’re juggling multiple campaign types.

-Another good question.
-Let’s say you dedicate a specific budget to each of these campaigns.
-Your Generic campaign is going to gain the most traffic, because it has the most potential traffic volume — it’s not on the hunt for just brand or SKU-level searches.
+Say you dedicate a specific budget to each of these campaigns.
+Your Generic campaign is going to gain the most traffic because it has the most potential traffic volume — it’s not on the hunt for just brand or SKU-level searches.

-So let’s say that, because your Generic campaign is getting the most traffic, it has exhausted its daily budget before the other campaigns.
+So let’s say that, because your Generic campaign is getting the most traffic, it exhausts its daily budget before the other campaigns.

-That’s where shared budgets come in.
+That’s why shared budgets are important here.
 A shared budget ensures that all three (or two) of your campaigns always belong to the same auction.
-This’ll prevent the example we just talked about, and will ensure that your higher-intent traffic is funneled down to the right campaign in each auction.
+This will prevent the scenario we just discussed and ensure that your higher-intent traffic is funneled to the right campaign in each auction.

-Having this last setting included will make sure your Shopping campaigns always stay within the same auctions, meaning you won’t have to worry about your Brand and SKU campaigns picking up irrelevant traffic for budget reasons.
+Including this last setting will make sure your Shopping campaigns always stay within the same auctions.
+This way, you won’t have to worry about your Brand and SKU campaigns picking up irrelevant traffic for budget reasons.